 Indeed, it has been the antithesis of education.
 In order to cater for the influx of foreign students, standards have been dropped, indeed abandoned.
 Most of the top rank of foreign students go to the United States, United Kingdom or Europe.
 Australia caters for the generally less able ones – and caters for them by lowering, or abandoning, standards.
 There are endless, authenticated stories of academics being instructed not to fail foreign students: they have paid their fees, they must be passed.
 Academics who attempt to maintain standards are overruled and disciplined.

 Back at the beginning of the century when I published my novel Academia Nuts, I felt I had recorded the university in decline.
 In a comic way, of course.
 Campus farce.
 “Unmistakeably the last waltz”, the Times Higher Educational Supplement called it.
 But “’tis not the end when we can say, this is the end”.
 The decline had a lot further to go.
 Now my portrait of an institution in decline looks quite idyllic compared with the current state of the universities.

 MICHAEL WILDING is emeritus professor of English and Australian Literature at the University of Sydney.
-His latest book is Wild About Books: Essays on Books and Writing (Australian Scholarly Publishing, $39.95)
+His essays on Clarke’s life and works are collected in Marcus Clarke: Novelist, Journalist and Bohemian, Australian Scholarly Publishing, Melbourne, 2021; www.scholarly.info